 Because not every task is created equal, you will also have some secondary tasks on your to-do list.
 These are 3 secondary tasks of importance, work stuff that should be done or that you want to do, like pay the bills, check and answer email, or send invoices.

-Of course you’ll get more done than these 6 things.
-If you have a few minutes of down-time at the end of the day, you can always check your master to-do list and see what other small tasks you can tackle to make the best use of your time.
-These are small tasks that you will be able to take care of quickly, such as clean your car, fold the clothes, organize one drawer, or tidy up your desk.
+Of course, you’ll get more done than these 6 things.
+If you have a few minutes of downtime at the end of the day, you can always check your master to-do list and see what other small tasks you can tackle to make the best use of your time.
+These are small tasks that you will be able to take care of quickly, such as clean your car, fold some clothes, organize one drawer, or tidy up your desk.

 5. Make your to-do list clear

 If your tasks are too broad or vague (write a blog post or clean the house) it is going to be hard for you to get started.
 Take your most important objective and break it into smaller, easier to tackle tasks and subtasks that are specific, measurable, achievable, realistic, and have a timeline.
 That is going to make it easier for you to start, and once you start something, you tend to continue.
 For example, instead of “plan birthday party”, which is totally overwhelming and way too broad, write down: order birthday cake, make a guest list, buy paper plates, decorate the living room, etc.

 6. Stay in touch with your goals and your to-do list

 Spend some time every night to plan your next day’s to-do list: choose your most important tasks, reschedule and add more tasks from your master to do list.
 Do this for the next month and see the results.
 Remember that the best to-do lists are the ones that remind you what to do next, rather than make you feel good because you accomplished everything at the end of the day.

 And if sometimes you fall behind and a crisis does strike, remember to stop and breathe.
 You’ll definitely get everything under control again.

 How do you write your to-do list?
 Do you have any tricks or tips?
 Let me know in the comments below.